AarushOberoi/aarushoberoiportfolio/README.md

 No copying of code or publishing it is allowed in any case for this website it is only for educational and showcase purposes.

-Copyright belongs to Aarush Oberoi, 2026
+Copyright© 2026 Aarush Oberoi.
+All rights reserved.